 Pov shots are helpful, especially when you want to hide something or someone from the audience.
 For example, in Jaw, Steven Speilberg initially chose to work with a prop shark.
 Later, he found it unconvincing when shown too close.
 As a result, he created a series of underwater point-of-view shots from the shark’s perspective.
 Since the shark is hidden from the audience, it makes a thrilling sense of suspense and horror for the audience.
 Similarly, the movie Halloween was shot from an unknown intruder’s point of view.
 From an attacker’s perspective, this shooting technique sets a hostile and scary atmosphere.

 Scariest shark attacks from the Jaw

 5. Shooting from the view of an inanimate thing or person

 Shooting from the perspective of an inanimate object enhances your audience’s expectations and keeps them engaged.
 Additionally, the reaction from your character instigates it further.
 For example, the famous trunk shots from the movie Tarantino are an excellent example of this technique.

 How to use a POV shot in your work?

-To make the POV shot work best for you and your storyline, you need to firstly distinguish between different POV shots to reap the maximum benefits out of it.
+To make the POV shot work best for you and your storyline, you need to first distinguish between different POV shots to reap the maximum benefits of it.
 Since other shots evoke various emotions, you need to use them diligently.
-Most of the knowledge of using POV in your shots is instinctual when you know if the narrator is omniscient or a scenario that has to be told from a different point of view.
+Most of the knowledge of using POV in your shots is instinctual when you know if the narrator is omniscient or if a scenario has to be told from a different point of view.
 Some of the common types of POV shots include: